chichieinstein/nvimhelper/README.md

 Copy the nvim folder to your ``.config`` directory and start using nvim.

 For editing C/C++/CUDA files, the aim is to integrate the Cmake build system with the Clangd LSP.
 The ``setup_project.sh`` script is included to facilitate this integration by automating the writing of the boiler plate that is needed to directly start using Clangd with Neovim in the project directory.
-It takes one commandline argument which is the name of the new C/C++/CUDA project.
+It takes two commandline arguments:

+1. The name of the new C/C++/CUDA project.
+2. The directory which will contain the project.

 It does the following actions:

 1. Create include and source directories.
 2. Run cmake to create the ``compile_commands.json`` file required by clangd.